Stem-changing verbs or boot verbs are regular verbs whose root (radical)’s spelling changes in certain conjugations and with certain subjects.

 What are stem-changing verbs?

-Stem- changing verbs are regular verbs that, for one reason or another, have to slightly change their spelling when they’re conjugated in certain tenses and with certain subjects.
+Stem- changing verbs (also called boot verbs) are regular verbs that, for one reason or another, have to slightly change their spelling when they’re conjugated in certain tenses and with certain subjects.

 - Regular verbs that end in -yer